jaantollander/dotfiles-arch/README.md

 ## Resources
-Here is a list of some useful resources for developing dotfiles.
+Here is a list of some helpful resources for developing dotfiles.

 - [ArchWiki](https://wiki.archlinux.org/) is the official resource for everything related to Arch Linux.